ankit-rathi/Designing-Decision-Systems/chapters/18_Data_Decision_Observability.md

 * This capability transforms decision systems from static deployments into **continuously supervised operational systems**.
 * As intelligence systems grow more complex and autonomous, observability becomes essential for maintaining reliability and trust.

-The next chapter explores how organizations integrate these capabilities into **governance and operational processes that manage intelligent systems at scale**.
+**Transition to the Next Chapter**

+Observability ensures that data and decision systems continue operating reliably over time.
+But monitoring systems alone cannot determine where organizations should focus their analytical efforts.
+The next chapter explores data strategy and how organizations prioritize the decisions where data can create the greatest value.

 ---